-Data models are the collection of conceptual tools which describes data, their relationship, their schematic and consistency constraints.
+Data models is the collection of conceptual tools which describes data, their relationship, their schematic and consistency constraints.

-In other word we can say that a database model defines the logical data structure & the data relationships.
+In other word we can say that database models defines the logical data structure & the data relationships.

 A Database model defines the logical design and structure of a database and defines how data will be stored, accessed and updated in a database management system.